-A release is a combination of one or more build artifacts that you'll prepare to roll out an app or an app update.
+A release is a combination of one or more app versions that you'll prepare to launch an app or roll out an app update.
 You can create a release on three different testing tracks or to production:

 - Open testing: Open testing releases are available to testers on Google Play.
 Users can join tests from your store listing.